New York Times plugs Pulitzer winners before prizes awarded

-NEW YORK (AP) — The New York Times says it mistakenly published an announcement promoting a Facebook Live event with its Pulitzer Prize winners, hours before the winners were announced.
+NEW YORK (AP) — The New York Times says it mistakenly advertised a Facebook Live event with its Pulitzer Prize winners, several hours before the official announcement that it had won three of journalism’s most prestigious prizes.

-Times spokeswoman Eileen Murphy wouldn’t confirm it had advance word that it had won any Pulitzers.
-She says the notice was “a mistake, combined with a little bit of hopeful thinking.”

-Published on Page 2 of Monday’s print edition of The Times, it read: “How does it feel to get a Pulitzer Prize?
+The Times won in the categories of international reporting, feature writing and breaking news photography.
+The awards were announced at 3 p.m.
+Monday.
+But the print edition of Monday’s paper included a notice reading, “How does it feel to get a Pulitzer Prize?
 Ask The Times’s recently announced 2017 winners yourself — they’ll be taking questions live today at 4:30 p.m.
 E.T.”

+Times spokeswoman Eileen Murphy wouldn’t confirm it had advance word that it had won any Pulitzers, calling the notice “a mistake, combined with a little bit of hopeful thinking.”

 Although the prizes are confidential, news organizations sometimes manage to learn of Pulitzer wins before the official announcements.
-The winners of the 2017 Pulitzers were to be revealed at 3 p.m.
-Monday.

 Most Read Stories